Post

 6. Fill out your third-party router’s MAC address A MAC address (Media Access Control address) is a unique identifier assigned to a network interface controller (NIC) for communication on a network or choose it from the drop-down list.
 Click Save when you have finished.
 IP Passthrough page showing Passthrough Fixed MAC address options highlighted

 7. After you save your changes, continue the process by setting up your third-party router.
-Every router is different, so I won’t be mentioning it here.
-However, when setting up your new router, make sure it is obtaining an IP via DHCP.
+Given every router out there is different, I can’t provide specific steps for this part.

 Congrats!
 You have successfully set up a third-party router with Passthrough on your AT&T Gateway.
 If you have any questions or trouble following the instructions, good luck :D